DanPoznanski/mywebcum/content/posts/AutoHotKey/index.md

 create simple script for autoconnect for website

-First, open new text document and copy & past `dan` and `pasword` replace it with yours and save it like `myscript.ahk`
+1. Open new text document and copy & past `dan` and `pasword` replace it with yours and save it like `myscript.ahk`
 ```ahk
 Run, "C:\Program Files (x86)\Microsoft\Edge\Application\msedge.exe" "https://*****.co.il/*****/default.php"
 Sleep, 5000 ; We will wait 5 sec for the site to load (you can increase the time if necessary)